Dark top partner: Dark parity in Fundamental Composite Higgs Models

-For the complex realization of CHM, in principal one can also define the dark parity in terms of the HC fermion operators and that will be left for the future study.
+For the complex realization of CHM, in principal one can also define the dark parity in terms of the HC fermion operators.
+While we can understand the $\mathbb{Z}_2$ parity for the breaking pattern $SU(N)_l\times SU(N)_r /SU(N)_v$ from an EFT perspective.
+In this scenario, the dark parity is equivalent to exchange the flavor groups $SU(N)_l \leftrightarrow SU(N)_r$.
+Defining $X^i$ as the SU(N) generators, the parity with the property of $\Omega_{DM} X^{i, T} \Omega_{DM}^\dag = \pm X^i$ is in fact the EW preserving vacuum that breaks SU(N) $\to$ SO(N) or Sp(N).
+As a concrete example, the odd parity pNGBs in $SU(5)^2/SU(5)$ CHM decompose as $(2,2)\oplus (1,3)\oplus (3,1)$ under the EW $SU(2)_L \times SU(2)_R$ symmetry.
+Due to this parity, the WZW term structure in $SU(N)^2/SU(N)$ is the same as in SU(N)/SO(N) or SU(N)/Sp(N).
 In the following, we will mainly illustrate the features of the resulting two minimal models with dark matter: SU(6)/SO(6) and SU(6)/Sp(6).